wassimbensalem/hidaya-extension/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at: [Your Email Address or a link to your GitHub issues page for the project]
+If you have any questions about this Privacy Policy, please contact us at: bswassim@gmail.com